Help Aniyim

 • Multiple purposes: While focused on Jewish religious advancement, the charity also supports broader educational and health causes

-• Individual and organizational grants: The charity makes grants to both individuals and other organizations
+• Individual and organisational grants: The charity makes grants to both individuals and other organisations

 • Relationship-based: Success likely depends on connection to trustees, community networks, or being identified through community leadership